Neelfrost/microstructure-mas/README.md

                       without simulation. (default: never) --save              Save microstructure data to a file. (default: false) --load              Load microstructure data from a file.

 ```

+The program parameters, such as the number of grains, and the temperature of the Potts Model, can be adjusted as per above.

 ## Resulting Microstructures